Hooks

 timeout: 5

-If .aura/hooks/validate-bash.sh exits with code 2, the Bash tool call is blocked and the LLM receives the script’s stderr output as the rejection reason.
+If .aura/hooks/validate-bash.sh exits with code 2, the Bash tool call is blocked and the LLM receives the script’s stderr as the rejection reason.

 Back to top